 Marissa Rodriguez is an On-the-Job Trainee (OJT) at MEP, working in both the design and editorial departments at MEP.
 She is currently working toward her BSc in Journalism at COSTAAT, and joins the rest of MEP’s design and editorial team as a raging introvert.

 Jacqueline Smith manages production and distribution at MEP, itogether with some administrative and accounting duties, after working at Neal & Massy Holdings for over 15 years.
 She is also a Music Festival-winning singer, and member of the Marionettes Chorale.
 She claims to bring some sanity and stability to MEP’s motley crew.

-Bridget van Dongen, originally from South Africa, has been in the print business for many years and has worked all over the world.
-She has been living in the Caribbean for the past 12 years and has been in publishing, doing graphic design and assisting with editorial for the past five.
+Bridget van Dongen, originally from South Africa (and a mean “tipsy tart” maker), has been in the print business for many years and has worked all over the world.
+She has been living in the Caribbean for nearly 15 years and has been in publishing, doing graphic design and assisting with editorial for over five.
 A wife, mother, plus self-proclaimed design guru and social media addict, she reads voraciously in her spare time and is in love with her Kindle.

 Karen Washington is the international sales representative for Caribbean Beat.
 She has worked in sales and marketing for over 15 years (including at Computers & Controls Ltd, UltraPharm Ltd, Oscar Francois Ltd, and Barbecue Guru Ltd).
 She’s nevertheless yet another of MEP’s introverts, quietly enjoying tennis, swimming, and listening to country music!